 Apiaceae: Carrot Family – Sanicle

 Most members of the Apiaceae (carrot) family are characterized by having their flowers arranged in umbels, i.e. with segments radiating from a single point.
-The family was formerly called Umbelliferae.
-Many have compound umbels.
-That is when an umbel contains multiple inflorescences, each of which is itself an umbel.
+Formerly, the family was called Umbelliferae.
+Many have compound umbels, where an umbel contains multiple inflorescences, each of which is an umbel.
 Umbels may be rounded, flat-topped or concentrated in head-like structures.
 Most members of the family have white flowers.
-Fennel, Lomatiums, most Sancicles and Tauschia all have yellow flowers.
+Notable exceptions are Fennel, Lomatiums, most Sancicles and Tauschia, which have yellow flowers.
 This page shows the Sanicles, some of which resemble Lomatiums.
 However, Sanicles usually have smaller, more rounded umbels.